mattkope/cs504_team3/readme.md

     - Notebook 3.1.2 shows the accuracy of the xg boost.
     - Notebook 5.1 shows memory error explained in section 5.1 of paper.
     - Other notebooks run the algorithm on different months, these were not used in the final paper.
-- 3.2 Aporiori:
+- 3.2 aporiori:
-    - Notebook 3.2.2 shows memory error using Apriori algorithm locally.
+    - Notebook 3.2.2 shows memory error using Aporiori algorithm locally.
-    - Azure Databricks Notebook 3.2.3 utilizes the FPGrowth algorithm to do Market Basket Analysis.
+    - Azure Databricks Notebook 3.2.3 utilizes the FP-Growth algorithm to do Market Basket Analysis.
 - 3.3 k-means:
-    - Notebook 3.3.2 uses Kmeans algorithm to group event type and price.
+    - Notebook 3.3.2 uses K-means algorithm to group event type and price.
-    - Azure Databricks Untitled Notebook utilizes the Kmeans algorithm to group two feature variables.
+    - Azure Databricks Untitled Notebook utilizes the K-means algorithm to group two feature variables.
 This was not used in the final paper.
 - 4.0 visualizations:
     - Covers all the visualizations from section 4.0 of the paper except for visualization 4.5 as that was made using PowerBI.
 - main: